Ferdinand de Craywinckel

-Ferdinand Manuel Martin Louis Barthélemy de Craywinckel (24 August 1820 – fl.
-1888) was a conductor and composer.
-He studied at the Conservatoire de Bordeaux with Bellon.
+Ferdinand Manuel Martin Louis Barthélemy de Craywinckel (24 August 1820 – after 1888) was a Spanish-French conductor and composer.
+He was born in Madrid into a family of aristocratic Belgian descent and moved to Bordeaux at age 5.
+He studied at the Conservatoire de Bordeaux, studying composition with Bellon, who was a pupil of Anton Reicha.
 He was maitre de chapelle at St. Bruno, where he lived after 1825.
 He wrote many masses and other church works which are of high calibre.
+He taught music at two schools in Bordeaux.
+He died in Bordeaux in 1880.